LordFluffyPants/The-Just-Like-Make-Game/TableTop/SpellList.md

+Each Class Should have an equal number of spells
+The Current Target for each class is : 5

 Berserker:
 	Disarming Shout: (disarm)

+	Demented Slash: (dmg)

 Inquisitor:
 	Holy Judgement: (Dmg spell)

 	Blessing of the Sacred: (Healing spell)

+	Humbling Intuition: (Buff)

 Engineer:
 	Construct Turret: (dps pet spell)